Hello everybody, and welcome back to PT Pioneer.

 For that, having extensive experience playing the sport is important.

-You don’t need to be good at it or even in any condition to still play; it’s all about having the knowledge and intelligence around the nuance of a sport.
+You don’t need to be good at it or even in any condition to play still; it’s all about having the knowledge and intelligence around the nuance of a sport.

-This means everything from having a knowledge of the physicality and skills, an inside-out understanding of the rules and regulations, and finally, being in touch with the history, ethos, and contemporary culture of the sport in question.
+This means everything from knowing the physicality and skills, an inside-out understanding of the rules and regulations, and finally, being in touch with the history, ethos, and contemporary culture of the sport.

-As a sports coach, you aren’t only an instructor and manager to your athlete(s); you are also a mentor and guardian.
+As a sports coach, you aren’t only an instructor and manager to your athlete(s) but also a mentor and guardian.

 With all that considered, becoming a fully-fledged sports coach requires credentials.

 The first this you’ll want to do as a sports coach is get a degree.

 Unlike many other fields in fitness and physical performance, sports coaching is sensitive, and the stakes can get quite high.